What is Hive Mechanic?

 Collage of work involving Hive Mechanic

-Our Tool: “Hive Mechanic”
+Our tool: “Hive Mechanic”

 Hive Mechanic is our tool to create games and interactive stories for cities.
 Hive Mechanic allows anyone to make outdoor and mobile experiences without coding skills.
 Instead, the system prioritizes text messaging (including photos and video messages), branching audio hotlines, and embedding play in public space with QR codes, posters, and events like street festivals that can bring local history to life.
 The interface uses visual cards to show actions – like sending a historic photograph as a text response to a secret keyword.
 It is free and open source.
 The software was developed with seed funding from the Provost’s Office of American University and through collaborations with the Smithsonian, DC Office of Planning and DC Public Library.